covolan/Projects-portifolio/README.md

 # Hi everyone :wave:

-This is my repo 1 for the Frontend Mentor challenges and projects!
+This is my repository for the Frontend Mentor challenges and projects!
+Also this is currently my portifolio page for all the projects in my journey so far.

 Feel free to explore and fork this repo.
 Comments and suggestions are welcome! :smile: